The typical cases when Nelli is used

 Suspected epilepsy

-Helping to find out if epileptic or non-epileptic events occur at night.
+To find out if the patient has epileptic or non-epileptic events.

 Upcoming intervention